azizramdan/bearmentor-movie-pedia/README.md

-# MoviePedia API
+# MoviePedia REST API

-Explore a world of cinematic insights with ease using the **MoviePedia API**.
-Access comprehensive movie data for seamless exploration and discovery.
+MoviePedia REST API is a web service that provides access to a vast collection of movie data.
+It allows users to search for movies, retrieve movie details, and perform various operations related to movies.

 ## API Specification